ibm-cloud-docs/containers/cs_tutorial_vpc.md

         ```
         {: pre}

 3. Create a cluster in your VPC in the same zone as the subnet.
 By default, your cluster is created with a public and a private service endpoint.
 You can use the public service endpoint to access the Kubernetes master, such as to run `kubectl` commands, from your local machine.
 Your worker nodes can communicate with the master on the private service endpoint.
-For more information about the command options, see the [`cluster-create-vpc-classic` CLI reference docs](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic).
+For more information about the command options, see the [`cluster create vpc-classic` CLI reference docs](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic).
     ```
-    ibmcloud ks cluster-create-vpc-classic --name myvpc-cluster --zone us-south-1 --flavor b2.4x16 --workers 1 --vpc-id <vpc_ID> --subnet-id <vpc_subnet_ID>
+    ibmcloud ks cluster create vpc-classic --name myvpc-cluster --zone us-south-1 --machine-type b2.4x16 --workers 1 --vpc-id <vpc_ID> --subnet-id <vpc_subnet_ID>
     ```
     {: pre}
 4. Check the state of your cluster.
 The cluster might take a few minutes to provision.
     1. Verify that the cluster **State** is **normal**.
         ```
-        ibmcloud ks clusters --provider vpc-classic
+        ibmcloud ks cluster ls --provider vpc-classic
         ```
         {: pre}
     2. Download the Kubernetes configuration files.

         ```
-        ibmcloud ks cluster-config --cluster myvpc-cluster
+        ibmcloud ks cluster config --cluster myvpc-cluster
         ```
         {: pre}